 For the ratification of foreign agreements, the Bill requires a simple majority of each House of Parliament.
 Section 4(2) of the Bill states that: “Both the Houses [of Parliament] shall pass the Foreign Agreement within fifteen days each or make a recommendation to the concerned Division about an amendment in the Foreign Agreement.”
 If either of the two Houses of Parliament has made a recommendation for amendment, the Government or its concerned Division will “approach the other Party to the Foreign Agreement to incorporate the same”, and place a detailed report of the renegotiation proceedings before the Parliament.
 Once this report is presented, it will be deemed that the Parliament has ratified the foreign agreement.
 However, the revised draft of foreign agreement can be rejected by a resolution withholding ratification passed by 55% of the members of each House.
 This is a fairly clear procedure; however, the logic of 55% majority required by each house to pass a withholding resolution is not fully justified.
 Why can a foreign agreement be passed by a simple majority but cannot be failed by the same?

 The Bill’s ratification procedure is a modified version of the so called ‘Ponsonby Rule’ in the UK, which is a constitutional convention requiring treaties to be tabled in the House of Commons between the stages of its signature and ratification.
 According to the Ponsonby Rule, a treaty may be ratified if the Parliament does not pass a motion disapproving ratification within 21 days.
 In the UK, the Ponsonby Rule was given statutory form by the Constitutional Reform and Governance Act (2010).
 The Bill’s ratification procedure deviate from this UK law in important ways.
 The UK law requires draft treaties to be presented before Parliament after signature and before ratification.
 Although ratification requires prior Parliamentary assent, the negotiation, signature and ratification are carried out by the government.
-On the other hand, the Bill requires ratification by Parliament itself either ‘passively’ by not passing a withholding resolution, or ‘actively’ by approving the draft treaty through simple majority.
+On the other hand, the Bill requires ratification by the Parliament itself either ‘passively’ by not passing a withholding resolution, or ‘actively’ by approving the draft treaty through simple majority.
 The ratification of treaties in the UK primarily remains within the government’s executive power and Parliament does not oversee treaty negotiations or ratify treaties itself, but has a supervisory control over the ratification process.
 In fact, there is no other country in the world that requires ratification of treaties by the Parliament itself although countries have made laws requiring Parliamentary approval before their ratification by government executives.
 In accordance with international best practices, the Bill’s requirement of ‘ratification’ by the Parliament should be changed to ‘approval’ by the Parliament before a treaty is ratified by the government.

-However, the UK’s position on allowing executives to sign treaties before Parliamentary assent is unsuitable for Pakistan.
+However, UK’s position on allowing executives to sign treaties before Parliamentary assent is unsuitable for Pakistan.
 Section 3 of the Bill requires every foreign agreement to “be laid before Parliament within fifteen days of the finalisation with the other party i.e., before it is signed by the parties.”
 This provision differentiates the two phases, namely, finalisation and signature of foreign agreements.
 In international law, ‘signature’ of a treaty is usually considered as an act by which a State provides a preliminary endorsement of the instrument.
 Signing does not automatically create a binding legal obligation but demonstrates a State’s intent to examine the treaty domestically and consider its ratification.
 However, signing a treaty does give rise to some obligations under international law.
 For example, under the VCLT rules, a treaty may itself provide that signature by a State amounts to its consent to be bound by the treaty.
 Furthermore, a signatory state has an obligation not to defeat the object and purpose of the treaty prior to its ratification and entry into force.
 Therefore, the Bill’s requirement to place a draft treaty for Parliamentary assent before signatures better serves the purpose of a comprehensive Parliamentary oversight before any legally binding commitments are taken by the Government.

 There are other areas where the Bill can indeed benefit from the approach taken by the UK.
 First, the UK law takes into account the heterogeneous nature and objectives of treaties, and excludes certain types of treaties, such as treaties related to taxation and the European Union, from the requirement of Parliamentary approval.
 On the other hand, the Bill does not exclude any types of treaties from the requirement of Parliamentary approval and proposes the same ratification procedure for all types of treaties or foreign agreements, which can be both unnecessary and problematic.